Boarding Essentials

 ------------

 Getting ready to board your dog?
-Whether it's their first stay or they're a
+Whether it's their first stay or they're a seasoned traveler, a little preparation goes a long way.
+We've put together a list of products that make the boarding experience smoother for both you andyour pup.

 ------------------------------------------------